hamdiz0/LearningDevOps/docker/docker.md

         - docker run -d --name=worker worker
     * after running all of these containers ,links must be established for this to work (voting-app needs to recognize the redis db for example):
         - docker run --link "image name of the container u want to link":"container name" "image name"
-        - docker run -d --name=vote -p 5000:80 --link redis:redis voting-app
+        - docker run -d --name=vote -p 5000:80 --link redis:redis voting-app (this will create an entry in /etc/hosts of the voting's app container "ip@ redis")

 # `run the app stack (yml file)` :